Thoroughbreds (2017 film): Cast

+Additionally, Alex Wolff makes an uncredited appearance as a partygoer.

 Production

 The script, which Finley had expected to be produced as a stage play, was instead acquired for production as a film by companies B Story (Nat Faxon, Jim Rash, and Kevin J. Walsh) and June Pictures.

 In April 2016, Olivia Cooke, Anya Taylor-Joy and Anton Yelchin were announced to have joined the cast.
 Finley would direct the film.

 Filming

 Principal photography began on May 9, 2016, in the Massachusetts towns of Cohasset, Tewksbury, Scituate, Westwood, and Wellesley, concluding on June 5, 2016, 14 days before Yelchin died.
 Finley said of his experience with Yelchin: "The whole experience was really amazing.
 As soon as he came on board, we had a great dinner, where we talked about film noir as a genre.
 He was very keyed into that aspect of this movie, he loved film noir.
 I felt really, like I knew nothing about movies, talking to him.
 He was also the sweetest guy, he would never make you feel less-than for not knowing these things.
 He was just delightful and funny from the beginning, he was awesome throughout and brought a jolt of energy."